 So you live in town or you are visiting New York?
-And you want to propose?
+And you want to propose in New York?
 We’re locals and we know this city well!
 Here are the top 35+ locations to go to if you want to make a memorable proposal in NYC.

 If you need creative ideas for the proposal itself.
 Don’t worry, we have your back.
-The aforementioned article has over 65 different creative proposal ideas.
+We’ve listed over 65 creative marriage proposal ideas.
 Most of them can be easily done in New York.

 - Empire State Building